Bill to curtail U.S. domestic spying advances but political fight looms

 Senate security hawks have proposed four amendments they say would plug important holes in the surveillance system outlined in the Freedom Act, which passed the House of Representatives by a 338-88 vote on May 13.

-Among other things, their amendments would give the National Security Agency 12 months, instead of six, to wind down its existing collection of bulk telephone "metadata."
+Among other things, their amendments would give the National Security Agency 12 months, instead of six months, to wind down its existing collection of bulk telephone "metadata."
 They also want the Director of National Intelligence to certify that the new system works.

 "Before scrapping an effective system that has helped protect us from attack in favor of an untried one, we should at least work toward securing some modest degree of assurance that the new system can, in fact, actually work," Senate Republican Majority Leader Mitch McConnell said.